canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 - Viable only if we have sufficient in house expertise
 - Poor documentation
 - Slow response from communities
-- Lack of POCs relevant to your domain
+- Lack of proof of concepts relevant to your domain

 So, despite the benefits on paper for self-support, this model is typically not enough to get the reliability we expect out of our critical systems.

 ###### GC Community

 The GC Community initially will offer the same type of support as that described for the global community support below.
-The difference is that with this community there is potential to introduce other tiers of support - for example if a product was developed using OSS by a peer department an MOU could be put in place where 2nd or 3rd line support could be provided by the peer department or their SME could be made available to our department as a temporary resource, and vise versa should we be the owners/SME’s of a specific OSS solution.
+The difference is that with this community there is potential to introduce other tiers of support - for example if a product was developed using OSS by a peer department an MOU could be put in place where 2nd or 3rd line support could be provided by the peer department or their SME could be made available to our department as a temporary resource, and vise versa should we be the owners of a specific OSS solution.
 The GC community introduces many possibilities around support, collaborative development code sharing and reuse, which we must explore further and discuss with the broader GC.

 ###### Global Community